HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 Filter ID: 32018

 #### Description
-FCIDECOMP is a third-party compression filter used at EUMETSAT for the compression of netCDF-4 files.
-It is a codec implementing JPEG-LS using CharLS used for satellite imagery.
+FCIDECOMP is a third-party compression filter used at EUMETSAT to compress netCDF-4 files.
+It is a codec implementing JPEG-LS using CharLS for satellite imagery.

 #### Information